-Where are Blended & Personalized Learning heading?
+Where are Blended & Personalized Learning Heading?

-Many conferences offer a chance to talk about the potential of blended and personalized learning in theory - but fewer manage to home in on what educators are actually doing--or not--on the ground.
+Many conferences offer a chance to talk about the potential of blended learning and personalized learning in theory - but fewer manage to home in on what educators are actually doing--or not--on the ground.

-Thought leaders, researchers and policy wonks are generating new ideas, but which ones hold the most promise?
+Districts and charters across the country are trailblazing, but to what degree of success?
+Thought leaders, researchers and policy-makers are generating new ideas, but which ones hold the most promise?

 It’s clear we’re making progress, but each of us is innovating at warp speed with little time to reflect and share with each other.

 We need a chance to convene, in person, to synthesize what's working for what students in which circumstances, validate frameworks that are having an impact, and learn from each other’s failures.

 Save the date for the 5th Annual Blended Learning Conference!

 April 1st - 2nd, 2015